STXNEWS LATAM-Anhanguera, Kroton added to Bovespa index preview

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-Education firms Anhanguera Educacional Participacoes SA and Kroton Educacional SA were listed in the final preview of modifications to Brazil's benchmark Ibovespa stock index, exchange operator BM&FBovespa said on Friday.
+Education firms Anhanguera Educacional Participacoes SA and Kroton Educacional SA were listed in a preview of modifications to Brazil's benchmark Ibovespa stock index, exchange operator BM&FBovespa said on Friday.

 Listing the shares in the preview increases the likelihood they will be added to the official index for the period between Sept.
 2 of this year and Jan.
 3, 2014.